xpack/vscode-xpack-extension-ts/README.md

 ## How it works

-The **xPack Build Framework** is not necessarily specific to VS Code, it is a set of portable CLI tools, neutral to any build system, which can basically invoke any 3rd party tools, old and new, to perform the actual build;
+The **xPack Reproducible Build Framework** is not necessarily specific to VS Code, it is a set of portable CLI tools, neutral to any build system, which can basically invoke any 3rd party tools, old and new, to perform the actual build;